LLNL/MacPatch/_docs/quick-start-guide-for-linux.md

 title: "Quick Start Guide for Linux"
 ---

-# MacPatch Server Quick Start Guide for OS X
+# MacPatch Server Quick Start Guide for Linux
 --

 This is a quick start guide to getting MacPatch version 2.8.x installed and running on a Linux based system running Ubuntu or Fedora (RedHat).